 The regulation states that employment may not be granted when the earnings are to be used to support the J-1 visa holder.
 Rather, the earnings must be used for the “Family's customary recreational and cultural activities and those related travel”.
 Source: 8CFR 21A.2(j)(1) (v) (A)

 - USCIS Form I-765 Application for Employment Authorization – Mark (c) (5) on item #16.
 Make sure you sign the form clearly and do not date until you are ready to mail your documents.
 Submit the appropriate fee.
 (Please check on the USCIS web site for the latest version of the form and the base fee.)

 - Two (2) photos meeting the specifications noted on Form I-765 instructions.
-Write your name and SEVIS number (found on the upper right corner of your Form DS-2019) on the back of the photos, lightly, with a pencil, put the photos in a small envelope and staple the envelope (not photos) to the Form I-765.
+Write your name and I-94 number on the back of the photos with a pencil.

 - Photocopies of the passport’s personal data page, photo page, and visa page.

 - A photocopy of the J-1 visa holder's paper or print-out of electronic Form I-94 (please click on the link for instructions) and Form DS- 2019.

 - A photocopy of the J-2 visa holder's paper or print-out of electronic Form I-94 (please click on the link for instructions) and Form DS-2019.

 - A written statement explaining that the J-2 employment is not necessary to support the J-1, but will be used for the needs of the J-2.
 We recommend that your statement include the following sentence: “The income derived from the desired employment will be used to support myself in cultural and recreational activities and not my J-1 spouse”.